 Social Media Best Practices for Higher Education

-We recently had the opportunity to lead two “Social Media in Higher Education” sessions for staff at City University of New York as part of their annual All Staff Day in Manhattan.
+e recently had the opportunity to lead two "Social Media in Higher Education" sessions for staff at City University of New York as part of their annual All Staff Day in Manhattan.

 In collaboration with their Director of Organizational Development, we distributed a pre-workshop survey to assess the most common challenges.
 That feedback helped shape every aspect of the session.
-In this post, we’re sharing some of the biggest takeaways.

 What's Holding Social Media Back in Higher Ed?